 While I’m pretty sure I’ve covered this topic before, optimizing your website to load faster is a subject worth revisiting.

 Everyone knows the loading speed of your website matters.
 It matters to visitors, and it matters to search engines, like Google.
-Optimizing a website for speed usually comes down to reducing the size of the page and it’s content.
-While there is no “golden rule” when it comes to load time, generally speaking this is a good guide:
+Optimizing a website for speed usually comes down to reducing the size of the page and its content.
+While there is no “golden rule” when it comes to loading time, generally speaking, this is a good guide:

 Lastly, your home page is not the only page on your website worth optimizing.
 If your traffic comes from Google, and through your blog, optimizing inner pages are just as important.
 Look at your visitor statistics and determine the most popular 5 pages and focus on those before making drastic changes to your home page.